SHORTLIST

 Day 7: Hoi An

-Travelling by bus, head south through coastal rice paddies, then traverse the spectacular Hai Van Pass along the mountains en route to Hoi An (approximately 4 hours).
-Recently declared a World Heritage site, Hoi An is beautifully preserved and exudes a tranquil atmosphere.
-It's perfect for strolling around at a leisurely pace, with many beautiful Japanese houses and Chinese temples lining the narrow lanes.
-Parts of Hoi An look exactly as they did more than a century ago.
-It's also a shopping mecca – browse local markets and shops for original paintings, handcrafted woodwork, ceramics, embroidery and lanterns.
-Hoi An has also become famous for its tailoring, with a great variety of fabrics and tailors to choose from.
+Travelling by bus this morning, head south through coastal rice paddies, then through the Hai Van Pass in the mountains to Hoi An.
+Recently declared a UNESCO World Heritage site, Hoi An is beautifully preserved and is perfect for strolling, with many beautiful Japanese houses and Chinese temples lining the narrow lanes.
+Parts of Hoi An look exactly as they did more than a century ago!
+It's also a shopping haven – even the kids are sure to love the many shops and markets selling original paintings, handcrafted woodwork, ceramics, embroidery and lanterns.
+Hoi An has also become famous for its tailoring – there’s a great variety of fabrics and tailors to choose from.

 Day 8: Hoi An

-After breakfast, head out to spend the morning at Cua Dai beach.
-This beach is known for its stunning palm-fringed white sand and views of the Cham islands.
-Transfer back to town and pop into a local restaurant where you’ll learn how to make ‘white rose cake’, one of Hoi An’s most popular street foods.
-These tasty savoury dumplings are made with rice paper and minced shrimp and named after their resemblance to a white flower.
+After breakfast, spend the morning at a local beach lying back on the palm-fringed white sands and taking in the views of the Cham Islands.
+Transfer back to town and pop into a local restaurant where you’ll learn how to make banh bao banh vac (AKA ‘white rose cakes’) – a Hoi An specialty.
+These tasty savoury dumplings are made with rice paper filled with minced shrimp or pork and are named after their resemblance to a white flower.
 Once your local instructors have taught you how to make these delicious parcels, sit down together and tuck into your creations for lunch.
-This hands-on experience is one the whole family will enjoy!
+This hands-on experience gets the whole family involved!

 Day 9: Hoi An

-Enjoy further free time in this beautiful old town.
-Perhaps take up a cooking class and learn the secrets of preparing local specialties like cao lau – dark pork broth with thick yellow noodles, sliced pork, bean sprouts, green vegetables and croutons.
-Street food tours can also be arranged.
-Alternatively, hire some bikes and take the family out on a cycling trip into the gorgeous surrounding countryside.
-Another great activity which kids will enjoy is a bamboo basket ride down the waterways of the jungle.
-For more optional day- and half-day trips, chat to your leader.
+Today is a free day to explore Hoi An’s Old Town at your own pace.
+Maybe take a cooking class and learn the secrets of preparing local specialties like cao lau (dark pork broth with thick yellow noodles, sliced pork, bean sprouts, green vegetables and croutons).
+For something more active, hire some bikes and take the family out on a cycling trip into the gorgeous surrounding countryside.
+Another great activity for the kids is a bamboo basket boat ride down the waterways of the jungle – to organise any optional day trips and activities, just chat to your leader.

 Day 10: Ho Chi Minh City

-Take a short flight to the economic hub of Ho Chi Minh City (approximately 1 hour).
-Formerly known as Saigon, Ho Chi Minh City is characterised by a vast array of sights and sounds – a fascinating blend of old and new, East and West.
-Check out Ben Thanh Market and experience a delicious local lunch of street food, and enjoy an orientation walk.
-Afterwards, you're free to explore the city on your own.
+Take a short flight to the economic hub of Ho Chi Minh City.
+Formerly known as Saigon, this city is characterised by a vast array of sights and sounds – a fascinating blend of old and new, East and West.
+Check out Ben Thanh Market and tuck into a local lunch of street food during an orientation walk with your leader.
+After, you're free to explore the city on your own.
 Your leader will have plenty of interesting and fun ideas for you and the kids.
-Consider scooting off on cyclos to Cholon, the Chinatown area of Ho Chi Minh City, for a bit of temple-hopping.
-Or visit the Vietnamese version of a department store for some serious shopping.
+Consider scooting off on cyclos to Cholon – the Chinatown area of Ho Chi Minh City – for a bit of temple-hopping.
+Or visit the Vietnamese version of a department store for some shopping.

 Day 11: Mekong Delta

-Head down to the Mekong Delta and visit unexplored Ben Tre where coconut is everything and anything.
+Head down to the Mekong Delta and visit Ben Tre, where coconut is everything!
 The fertile delta is famous for its abundant harvests of tropical fruits and flowers.
-On arrival, board your private boat and cruise along the maze of waterways to visit some local cottage industries.
-This is a fascinating behind-the-scenes look at a different part of the local economy.
-Then head to your overnight homestay by the water.
-Be invited into a family home for a true local experience – a chance to see daily life from the inside.
+When you arrive at the ‘rice bowl of Vietnam’, board your private boat and cruise along the maze of waterways to visit some local cottage industries.
+This is a fascinating behind-the-scenes look at the local economy.
+Then, head to your homestay for tonight by the water, where you’ll be invited into a family home for a true local experience and a chance to see daily life from the inside.

 Day 12: Ho Chi Minh City